6 Raster-vector interactions

 Such results can be used to generate summary statistics for raster values per polygon, for example to characterize a single region or to compare many regions.

-The generation of summary statistics is demonstrated in the code below, which creates the object
+This is shown in the code below, which creates the object

 zion_srtm_df containing summary statistics for elevation values in Zion National Park (see Figure 6.4(A)):